ucsb-cs24/s25/_lab/lab06.md

 ## Collaboration policy
-This lab must be done individually and is in lieu of lab04.
+This lab must be done individually on Gradescope.
 Note that no late submissions will be accepted for this lab (so late days don't apply).

-## Description
-Please navigate to lab08 on gradescope and work to complete the complexity problems.

-# Additional practice problems
-Refer back to the leet code practice problems at the end of lab02 and analysize the space and time complexity of your solution to each problem.
-Note that additional practice problems don't have a due date.